hackerman103020/cypher-pulse/README.md

 # 2x CC1101 Jammer Display ESP32

 ![Project Banner](img/banner.jpg)
-*Project banner showing the device in action*

 ## Overview

 This project is a CC1101 device inspired by the works of the Evil Crow RF tool, featuring a dual CC1101 radio system with an ESP32 microcontroller.
 The original work by Adam Loboda has been expanded with a modern OLED display interface, button controls, and dual (future version will have 5 cc1011's for the ultimate researchers) radio capabilities by Cypher of Little Hakr.

-![Hardware Setup]
-*Hardware setup showing the ESP32, CC1101 modules, and OLED display*

 ## Features